apache/jena-site/content/documentation/geosparql/index.md

 Therefore, datasets using a geographic spatial/coordinate reference system, which are based on latitude and longitude on an ellipsoid, e.g. WGS84, will have minor error introduced.
 This error has been deemed acceptable due to the simplification in calculation it offers.

-### Apache Jena
-A Java framework for building Semantic Web and Linked Data applications.
-The framework provides standard compliance for RDF and SPARQL and include extensions for persistent storage (TDB) and HTTP server (Fuseki).

 ### Apache SIS/SIS_DATA Environment Variable
 Apache Spatial Information System (SIS) is a free software, Java language library for developing geospatial applications.
 SIS provides data structures for geographic features and associated meta-data along with methods to manipulate those data structures.